Internet crime has become a large enterprise, especially in the last decade.

 Due to the uptick of illegal activities being conducted with the help of anonymity via the dark web, law enforcement agencies all over the world have turned their attention and revamped their efforts in dealing with cybercrime.

 However, the ability of law enforcement agencies to effectively combat internet crime is affected by the widespread adoption of anonymous web usage and cryptocurrencies.

-For this reason, they have to resort to unique ways to zero in on the internet criminals who mostly deal in illegal weaponry, drugs, and child pornography.
+For this reason, they have to resort to unique ways to zero in on the internet criminals who mostly deal in illegal weaponry, drugs, and child exploitation.

 One such organization is Zentrastelle zur Bekampfung der Internet-Kriminalitat (ZIT), or the Central Office for Combatting Cybercrime from Germany.